miotke/dotfiles/README.md

 # dotfiles

+🙅‍♂️ This is now a private repo 🙅‍♂️

 💻 This repo holds my dotfiles and other preference files.
 Mostly for macOS. 💻

 ### Vundle Plugins
 Copy these directly into your `.vimrc` file to install with Vundle